teamremio/portfolio/README.md

 # Dev: To Do

+* Sticky Footer
+* Quote html/css
 * Revise font structure
-* Quote html/css
 * Better font rendering
-* Fix 1px margin under navigation:hover
+* CSS Organization patterns
 * Revise logo to use span instead of H1
 * MOBILE, YO
-* Github pages deploy process via Gulp
 * Write instructions on how to work all of this

 ## Admin: To Do